 7 Symptoms Of Poor Gut Health And What You Can Do About Them

 Millions of people experience symptoms of poor gut health every day.
 These symptoms may seem normal, but they can be very unhealthy.
-Heartburn, bloating, gas, and fatigue can get worse over time and can often leave us confused about what to do.
-And because your digestion is the foundation of your health, when it’s not…
+Digestive issues, gas, and tiredness can worsen over time and often confuse us about what to do.
+And because your digestion is the foundation of your health, everything gets worse when it’s not

 Fact checked by Nattha Wannissorn

-There are many ways that poor gut health can manifest, so the symptoms associated can vary a lot.
+There are many ways that poor gut health can manifest, so that the associated symptoms can vary a lot.
 This is not an exhaustive list of all potential gut health challenges/fixes–it’s an overview that brings attention to your problems.
 We also provide a few simple and actionable solutions.
-Don’t try to do everything on here immediately, instead, identify your challenges and start with 1-2 things at a time.
-Better yet, work with a functional medicine practitioner to address the root causes.
+Don’t try to do everything on here immediately; instead, identify your challenges and start with 1-2 things at a time.
+Work with a functional medicine practitioner to address the root causes.

-To improve your gut health, you must understand what’s actually happening so you can make changes from an informed position.
+To improve your gut health, you must understand what’s happening to make changes from an informed perspective.
 This is precisely what we’ll cover in this article, so stay tuned for all the powerful insights coming your way.

-Indigestion after meals is common for many people, and by indigestion we’re specifically referring to the following symptoms:
+Poor digestion after meals is common for many people, and by poor digestion, we’re specifically referring to the following symptoms:

 - Nausea after eating

-- Upper abdominal pain or pressure after eating
+- Upper abdominal discomfort or pressure after eating

 - Feeling full prematurely